orblua/RobloxCore/README.md

 Logo goes here

 Roblox Core is a free and open-source platform for simulating a fully functional Roblox environment using patched binaries.
-These include a client, host, studio and functional webserver.
+These include a client, host, studio and webserver.

 A significant portion of this project is derived from the [Rōblox Freedom Distribution (RFD)](https://github.com/Windows81/Roblox-Freedom-Distribution) by [VisuaIPlugin](https://github.com/Windows81) and is distributed under the same license.